Notes on the Geography of Peninsular India: Diu

 We take a look here and in the next folder at one of the smallest (by both size and population) districts in India.
 Only five districts (including Central Delhi and New Delhi) are smaller and only one (Mahe, on the coast 700 miles farther south) is less populous.
-Yet Diu is one of the oldest European settlements in India.
-And measured simply by absolute numbers, it's holding its own.
+Yet Diu is one of the oldest European settlements in India, and it's at least holding its own demographically.
 The population of the Island of Diu (a mighty seven miles by two) is about 50,000 and of the town at its eastern end (and of the same name), 20,000.
 A hundred years ago the population had slipped to 15,000, but now it's back to what it was in the glory days.

 Not a very promising site for a city?
 The cliffs are sandstone with a volcanic caprock.
 No fun to walk on barefoot, but this spot is a lot like Chicago.
-Just as all eastbound traffic from the northern plains has to bunch up around the tip of Lake Michigan, so coastwise shipping from Arabia to India must come past this point at the very southern tip of the Kathiawar Peninsula.
+Just as all eastbound traffic from the northern plains bunches up around the tip of Lake Michigan, so coastwise shipping from Arabia to India must come past this island at the very southern tip of the Kathiawar Peninsula.

 They lead to a very small marine cave, the Gangeshwar Temple, exposed at low tide.
 The figures have to be cut time and again as the waves erode them.